Nothgisrandom/Predicting-the-price-of-used-cars/README.md

 2. **Data Cleaning and Preparation**

-•	Removed duplicate entries based on unique identifiers.
+-	Removed duplicate entries based on unique identifiers.
-•	Handled missing values:
+-	Handled missing values:
-o	Imputed missing mileage and engine size with median values.
+-	Imputed missing mileage and engine size with median values.

-•	Engineered new features:
+3.  **Engineered New Features:**
-o	An indicator for old or vintage cars. o	One-hot encoding for categorical variables (e.g., make and model).
+-	An indicator for old or vintage cars.
+-	One-hot encoding for categorical variables (e.g., make and model).
-•	Final dataset prepared with standardized numerical features for modeling.
+-	Final dataset prepared with standardized numerical features for modeling.

 4. **Visualizations**
-•	**Price Distributions:**
+-	**Price Distributions:**
 	Prices are right-skewed, indicating most vehicles are in the lower price range.
+There are too many outliers and noisy dataset overall.

 -	Density curves and histograms:\
 -	Highlight variability in prices across vehicle types; the prices show extreme skewness to the right and many high outliers.

-•	**Correlations & Scatter Plots:**
+-	**Correlations & Scatter Plots:**

 -	Strong positive correlation between year (or vehicle age) and price.
 -	Mileage negatively correlates with price, indicating depreciation with usage.